dfranx/SHADERed/TUTORIAL.md

 ![](./Screenshots/tut5.jpg)

 ### Result
-After hitting CTRL+F5 you will see your result displayed in preview window:
+After hitting CTRL+F5 you will see your result displayed in preview window.

+**NOTE**: You can drag your cursor around preview window while holding right mouse button pressed to rotate the camera around the origin.
+Or use your scroll wheel to zoom in/out.
+Left click on an object to select it.

 ![](./Screenshots/tut6.jpg)